Alan M. Roberts

-Alan Madoc Roberts (born 1941)FRS is an English academic serving as Emeritus professor of Zoology in the School of Biological Sciences at the University of Bristol.
+Alan Madoc Roberts (born 1941) is an English academic serving as Emeritus professor of Zoology in the School of Biological Sciences at the University of Bristol.

 Education

 Roberts was educated at Rugby School and the University of Cambridge, where he studied Natural Sciences (Zoology) at Trinity College, Cambridge.
 He went on to study at the University of California, Los Angeles (UCLA) where he was awarded a PhD in 1967 for research supervised by Theodore Holmes Bullock on the escape response of Crayfish.